marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    and control functions.
    Energy efficiency Management functions focus mainly on network devices and their built-in components that receive and provide electrical energy.
-Devices such as switch routers, server and storage device should have an IP address providing a management interface for the network device.
+Devices such as switches, routers, servers and storage devices should have an IP address providing a management interface for the network device.

    These requirements are concerned with the standards specification